yourbase/yb/docs/python/configuration.md

 - **Type:** bool-ish (`0`, `false`, `off`, `1`, `true`, `on`)
 - **Default:** off

-When on, YourBase will not look in the filesystem for a dependency graph.
+When on, YourBase will not read or write dependency graphs on the filesystem.
 If [`YOURBASE_REMOTE_CACHE`](#yourbase_remote_cache) is set, it will still be used as normal.